Empire: Circumscription theory

 In the 1945 book, The Precarious Balance, on four centuries of the European power struggle, Ludwig Dehio explained the durability of the European states system by its overseas expansion: "Overseas expansion and the system of states were born at the same time; the vitality that burst the bounds of the Western world also destroyed its unity."
+In a more famous 1945 book, Reves similarly argued that the era of outward expansion is forever closed and the historic trend of expansion will result in direct collision between the remaining powers.
 Edward Carr causally linked the end of the overseas outlet for imperial expansion and World Wars.
 In the nineteenth century, he wrote during the Second World War, imperialist wars were waged against "primitive" peoples.
 "It was silly for European countries to fight against one another when they could still ... maintain social cohesion by continuous expansion in Asia and Africa.
 Since 1900, however, this has no longer been possible: "the situation has radically changed".
 Now wars are between "imperial powers."

 Hans Morgenthau wrote that the very imperial expansion into relatively empty geographical spaces in the Eighteenth and Nineteenth centuries, in Africa, Eurasia, and western North America, deflected great power politics into the periphery of the earth, thereby reducing conflict.
 For example, the more attention Russia, France and the United States paid to expanding into far-flung territories in imperial fashion, the less attention they paid to one another, and the more peaceful, in a sense, the world was.
 But by the late nineteenth century, the consolidation of the great nation-states and empires of the West was consummated, and territorial gains could only be made at the expense of one another.
 John H. Herz outlined one "chief function" of the overseas expansion and the impact of its end:

 Some later commentators drew similar conclusions: